felipeerias/nan-js-proposal/README.md

 + `subscribe(peerId)`: adds the peer identified by the given ID to the list of subscribed peers; returns the new `NanPeer` object
 + `unsubscribe(peerId)`: removes the peer
 + `getPeers()`: returns the collection of subscribed peers
-+ `onPeerStateChanged(peer)`: handler for when a peer's state has been updated
-+ `onConnectionRequest(peer)`: handler for when a peer has requested a connection
-+ `acceptConnectionRequest(peer, isAccepted)`: indicates that a pending connection request should be accepted
 + `onConnected(peer)`
 + `onDisconnected(peer)`